 Teotihuacan Pyramids (Piramides de Teotihuacan)

-The Teotihuacan Pyramids, located an hour drive away from Mexico City’s downtown, are part of an ancient city established 100 BC that stood strong for centuries as the hot spot for trade, industry, religious activities and daily life.
+The Teotihuacan Pyramids, located an hour’s drive away from Mexico City’s downtown, are part of an ancient city established in 100 BC that stood strong for centuries as the hot spot for trade, industry, religious activities, and daily life.
 The Teotihuacan city is long gone, but now the pyramids are being recovered and reconstructed which has turned the pyramids and the ancient city into a highly visited attraction by local and international tourists.

 Chapultepec Castle (Castillo De Chapultepec)